 St. Andrew Orthodox Church Choir is directed by Jeanette Gallaway.
-The Choir is made up mixed voices that sing liturgical settings from the Slavic tradition in four-part polyphony.
+The Choir sings liturgical settings from the Slavic tradition in four-part polyphony.
 From the Byzantine tradition, the Choir sings the monophonic and diaphonic arrangements of troparia, kontakion, and other moveable elements in Orthodox worship.

 The music of the Orthodox Church is Her evangelism, and the choir, Her primary evangelistic instrument.
 Sermons, church schools and Bible studies are important and good for Christian formation.
 But this is not how She draws near to the soul; it is through the depth of Her poetry as possessed in Her services.
 The fullness of Orthodox theology and preaching is expressed in hymnography.
 When sung within the context of worship, the words of Sts.
 Basil the Great, John Chrysostom, Ephrem the Syrian, John Damascene, and Romanos the Melodist give form to our experience with the visible and unseen worlds.
 After witnessing the beauty of Orthodox worship, the emissaries of Prince Vladimir returned from Constantinople to report, “We knew not whether we were in heaven or on earth.”